lexibank/bdpa/README.md

 # CLDF dataset derived from List and Prokić's "Benchmark Database of Phonetic Alignments" from 2014

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > List, Johann-Mattis and Jelena Prokić.
 (2014).
 A benchmark database of phonetic alignments in historical linguistics and dialectology.
 In: Proceedings of the International Conference on Language Resources and Evaluation (LREC), 26 — 31 May 2014, Reykjavik.
 288-294.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license